Molecule-Serverless/molecule-artifact/README.md

 <img alt="IPC-based DAG on single-PU" src="./docs/ipc-dag-singlePU.png" width="512">

+**How to parse the data:**
+The above figure shows the DAG latencies in Molecule, which can achieves <1 ms.
 This confirms the claims in the paper that IPC-based DAG communication can achieve significant lower latency (about 100--500us in most cases) compared with baseline.